dinayrore/emergencats_sinatra/README.md

 Please complete the following procedure to run the program on a live system:
   1. Open Terminal.
-  2. Change your directory to the one that which you have saved this zip file.`cd folder_name`
+  2. Change your directory to the one that which you would like to save this project. `$ cd folder_name`
+  3. Then run the commands `$ git clone https://github.com/kteich88/emergencats_sinatra.git` and `$ cd emergencats_sinatra`
-  3. Run `gem install bundler` and then run `bundle` or `bundle install` to run the Gemfile on your machine.
+  3. Run `gem install bundler` and then run `bundle` or `bundle install` to install the gems necessary for this project (specified in Gemfile).
   4. Open postgresql and create your database using the following code: `CREATE DATABASE dbname;` or run `bundle exec rake db:create`
   5. Back in Terminal input `export DATABASE_URL=postgres://YOURUSER@localhost:5432/SQLDATABASENAME` (replace YOURUSER with your username and SQLDATABASENAME with the database you created).
   6. Run `bundle exec rake db:migrate` to create the necessary tables for the database.